Important Information and General Notes | Canada

 General Notes for the Designer

 - Simpson Strong-Tie reserves the right to change specifications, designs, and models without notice or liability for such changes.
+You should review our website each time you use a Simpson Strong-Tie product.

 - The term "Designer" used throughout this catalogue is intended to mean a qualified licensed professional engineer or a qualified licensed architect.
+You should consult a qualified Designer familiar with all applicable building codes each time you use a Simpson Strong-Tie product.

 - When designing for shearwall overturning restraint, the Designer is responsible for verifying that the building drift is within the acceptable code limitations.
 Based on U.S. Building Code requirements, Simpson Strong-Tie suggests that rod elongation and shrinkage compensating device deflection for limit states loads be limited to 0.30" or 7.6mm at each level or between restraints.